alanwsmith/typing-rust.alanwsmith.com/src/todo/index.md

 # TODO List

+- Add spacing to the code lines so you don't have to put spacer lines between all of them.
 - Put in fun things to do and see for the different parts that you go through as options?
 - What if there were different versions of the book